Skip to main content

 Frequently Asked Questions

-- How much does a Catford kitchen extension cost?
+What does a Catford kitchen extension involve?

-- Do I need a Flood Risk Assessment for a Catford extension?
+Do I need a Flood Risk Assessment for a Catford extension?

-- Does the Culverley Green conservation area affect kitchen extensions?
+Does the Culverley Green conservation area affect kitchen extensions?

-- Only on properties within the boundary.
+Only on properties within the boundary.
 The small Culverley Green conservation area covers streets just east of Catford town centre.
 Within the area, exterior front-facing changes (window replacement, render colour, front door changes) need sympathetic design and Lewisham Council can act on retrospective unauthorised changes.
 Rear extensions are generally fine because they're not visible from the street.
 Most Catford residential streets are outside the conservation area and have full permitted development rights for the standard rear extension.
-Lewisham also has Article 4 directions on some streets near the boundary — we check the conservation area boundary and Article 4 register on the Lewisham planning portal at the survey before quoting.
+Lewisham also has Article 4 directions on some streets near the boundary, so we check the conservation area boundary and Article 4 register on the Lewisham planning portal at the survey before quoting.

-- Why hire All Well for a Catford kitchen extension?
+Why hire All Well for a Catford kitchen extension?

 Get a Free Quote for Your Catford Kitchen Extensions